 Expands sales avenues beyond farmers markets to include delivery, pick-up, fairs and festivals, online sales, and other direct-to-consumer sales avenues.

 Rationale: The current law limits sales avenues primarily to farmers markets.
 This hampers growth of many farm and home kitchen operations.
 Farmers markets are seasonal and are not always convenient for small businesses.
+In 2020, many farmers markets delayed opening, negatively impacting cottage food businesses.
 Expanding sales avenues allows farms and small businesses to legally and safely reach new customers who are looking for local products.

 Allows buttercream icing to be used under cottage food law.

 Rationale: Buttercream icing made without eggs is shelf-stable and is deemed a low risk food.
 Adding an exception to allow for buttercream icing enables home bakers to legally make high demand items such as cupcakes, wedding cakes, and more.